Automorphisms of Nikulin-type orbifolds: Classification of symplectic birational automorphisms

 Given an even lattice $L$, the first named author and Hofmann \cite{brandhorst-hofmann} describe an algorithm to compute a complete set of representatives of $O(L)$-conjugacy classes of isometries of finite order (with at most two distinct prime divisors).
-The algorithms have been implemented in the Oscar package \cite[QuadFormAndIsom]{oscar-system} by the third named author.
+The algorithms have been implemented in the OSCAR package \cite[QuadFormAndIsom]{oscar-system} by the third named author.

-\begin{thm} There exist exactly 32 conjugacy classes of symplectic isometries $f\in \Mon^2(\Lambda)$.
-Among them, 21 classes are represented by regular symplectic isometries.
+\begin{thm} There exist exactly 32 conjugacy classes of symplectic effective isometries $f\in \Mon^2(\Lambda)$.
+Among them, 21 classes are represented by regular symplectic effective isometries.
 The associated numerical data is available in \Cref{tab: table symplectic}.
-Representatives of the conjugacy classes in terms of matrices are found in the folder "symplectic" in the database \cite{database}. \end{thm}
+Representatives of the conjugacy classes in terms of matrices are found in the folder ``symplectic'' in the database \cite{database}. \end{thm}

-\begin{proof} We apply the algorithm of \cite{brandhorst-hofmann} to the lattice $\Lambda := U(2)^{\oplus 3}\oplus E_8\oplus A_1^{\oplus2}$, and compute a complete set of representatives for the $O(\Lambda)$-conjugacy classes of finite order isometries with negative definite coinvariant lattice.
-For each such representative $f\in O^+(\Lambda)$, we determine whether it is symplectic by checking the condition $\Lambda_f\cap \mathcal{W}(\Lambda)^{pex}$ (see \Cref{lemme symplectic}).
-In that way, we obtain 32 symplectic isometries, up to conjugacy, and we determine which one are regular symplectic by testing whether their associated coinvariant lattice contains vectors of $\mathcal{W}(\Lambda)$.
-The computations for this proof took approximately a week, with a major part of the time dedicated to determining even order isometries (due to $D_\Lambda\cong (\mathbb{Z}/2\mathbb{Z})^8$). \end{proof}
+\begin{proof} We apply the algorithm of \cite{brandhorst-hofmann} to the lattice $\Lambda \coloneqq U(2)^{\oplus 3}\oplus E_8\oplus A_1^{\oplus2}$, and compute a complete set of representatives for the $O(\Lambda)$-conjugacy classes of finite order isometries with negative definite coinvariant lattice.
+For each such representative $f\in O^+(\Lambda)$, we determine whether it is symplectic effective by checking the condition $\Lambda_f\cap \mathcal{W}(\Lambda)^{pex}$ (see \Cref{lemme symplectic}).
+In that way, we obtain 32 symplectic effective isometries, up to conjugacy, and we determine which one are regular symplectic effective by testing whether their associated coinvariant lattice contains vectors of $\mathcal{W}(\Lambda)$. \end{proof} The computations needed for the proof of \Cref{thm classification} took approximately a week, with a major part of the time dedicated to determining even order isometries (due to $D_\Lambda\cong (\mathbb{Z}/2\mathbb{Z})^8$).

 \begin{nota} We fix the following lattice notation for the display in \Cref{tab: table symplectic}